 - Linking Health & Education in the Earliest Years NYU School of Medicine Population Health website.
 9-27-17.

-- Modern Healthcare: Reaching Black Men in Barbershops Helps Promote Colorectal Cancer Screening NYU School of Medicine Population Health website.
+- Reaching Black Men in Barbershops Helps Promote Colorectal Cancer Screening NYU School of Medicine Population Health website.
 7-27-17.

 - Public Health and Housing Leaders Share Strategies for Reducing Inequality, Improving Urban Well-Being NYU School of Medicine Population Health website.
 6-14-17.